Authority Cracks Down On Unhygienic Food In Chiniot - UrduPoint

 Authority Cracks Down On Unhygienic Food In Chiniot

+The Punjab Food Authority (PFA) on Monday conducted a thorough inspection of 88 food points to ensure food safety and hegiene in Chiniot, including meat shops, milk shops, grocery shops, and food shops

-CHINIOT, (UrduPoint / Pakistan Point News - 28th Feb, 2025) The Food Authority conducted a thorough inspection of various food establishments in Chiniot, including milk shops, paan shops, salt grinding mills, milk trucks and burger and shawarma points, these steps taken on the instructions of Director General Punjab of Food Authority, Muhammad Asim Javed.
+CHINIOT, (UrduPoint / Pakistan Point News - 3rd Mar, 2025) The Punjab Food Authority (PFA) on Monday conducted a thorough inspection of 88 food points to ensure food safety and hegiene in Chiniot, including meat shops, milk shops, grocery shops, and food shops.

-According to Food department, the crackdown resulted in a fine of Rs 25,000 being imposed on a shopkeeper for selling gutka, while another fine of Rs 77,000 was imposed due to the failure of yogurt and salt samples and the recovery of expired products from grocery stores.

-In addition to the fines, 20 liters of milk, 10 kg of salt, 13 kg of expired products, and 17 liters of beverages were destroyed on the spot for being substandard and hazardous to public health.
+According to Food department spokesperson, several establishments issued reform notices, while one chicken shop was sealed for failing to comply with instructions.

+Furthermore, four shops were fined Rs 19,000 for violating hygiene norms and various food points and grocery stores were fined Rs 34,000 for using prohibited ingredients, poor sanitation and selling expired items, he said.

 Recent Stories